 Where on earth does the time go?
 It doesn’t seem 5 minutes since I was laid in a spa having a relaxing massage for my 40th Birthday and now Little Bean has turned 8 years old, we have celebrated our 9th Wedding Anniversary AND we have had the beautiful family car BMW 2 Series Gran Tourer in our lives for 3 weeks!!
+I was almost tempted to sell my car and swap it as I forgot how much I loved driving a BMW.

 When the Gran Tourer was delivered to me, it was Half Term and pouring with rain, I mean like a cloud burst type of rain.
 It was a pretty abysmal week as far as the weather was concerned so we had no intentions of going anywhere other than the confines of our front door.
 Then as the week drew to a close and the weekend showed it’s face it was time to celebrate Little Bean’s 8th Birthday with her friends and that meant ferrying four very excited girls to a special pony-riding treat.
 In hindsight, taking the Gran Tourer to the stables which are all sandy and muddy perhaps wasn’t the best idea as it did get more than a little dirty but hey, it all washes off right!